xuantiep/xdeb-org/content/post/running-dovecot-local-only-imap-server-os-x.md

 # Internal user is used by unprivileged processes.
 It should be separate from
 # login user, so that login processes can't disturb other processes.
 default_internal_user = _dovecot
+# Internal group is expected to be the primary group of the default_internal_user.
+default_internal_group = mail

 # Setting limits.
 default_process_limit = 10